 When combustion appliances are located within the conditioned space, a functioning UL-listed or equivalent carbon monoxide alarm shall be present or properly installed, regardless of whether the home is eligible for duct sealing.
-All CO alarms shall be installed according to manufacturer specifications.
+All carbon monoxide alarms shall be installed according to the manufacturer's specifications.